 An interesting fact about the seeds of Mucuna pruriens is that they have been used throughout history as a traditional medical treatment for snake venom poisoning!
 (12)

 Another funny thing about this plant is that when it’s young, it is basically completely covered with fuzzy hairs, but when it gets older, it is almost entirely hair-free.

 In places all over the world, Mucuna pruriens is used as a form of green manure and a bulk feed for livestock.
 As a legume, the plant is actually quite rich in nutrients for animals and beneficial to the soil.
 (13)

 Is Mucuna pruriens addictive?
 It does not appear to be addictive.
-It’s actually sometimes recommended to help fight addiction — specifically for people who are addicted to legal narcotics such as hydrocodone, oxycodone, and oxycontin, methadone as well as illegal narcotics such heroin.
-(14)
+It’s actually sometimes recommended to help fight addiction — specifically for people who are addicted to legal narcotics such as hydrocodone, oxycodone, oxycontin, methadone as well as illegal narcotics such as heroin.

 Mucuna pruriens can be found as a supplement at health stores or online in powder, tincture or capsule form.
 What is a standard Mucuna pruriens dosage?
 As a supplement, clinical studies focusing on male fertility and Parkinson’s disease point towards five grams (5,000 milligrams) of dried Mucuna pruriens powder per day as a good and effective starting dose.
 (15)

 An appropriate dose of Mucuna pruriens depends on several factors such as the user’s age and health status.
 Always read supplement instructions carefully and speak to a professional about how much Mucuna pruriens is right for your needs.